Sorsogon-State-University-Bulan-Campus/bsit-2-4-2022-grp-8-godala-et-al/README.md

 ❓FAQ❓

-1. Where are you located?
+1. Where are we located?

 Answer: Siargao Island, Philippines